 The web-based UI is an interactive dashboard that presents system information and parameters in an easy to read and use format.
 The view of the dashboard varies depending upon the permissions (i.e., role) assigned to the user.
-See "Viewing the Certificate" on page 13.
+See "Viewing Roles" on page 252.